wesleycamargo/azure-docs.pt-br/articles/azure-portal/azure-portal-dashboards.md

 <properties
-   pageTitle="Painéis do portal do Azure | Microsoft Azure" description="Este artigo explica como criar e editar painéis no portal do Azure." services="azure-portal" documentationCenter="" authors="sewatson"
+   pageTitle="Azure portal dashboards | Microsoft Azure"
+   description="This article explains how to create and edit dashboards in the Azure portal." services="azure-portal" documentationCenter="" authors="sewatson"